GeoscienceAustralia/vaws/docs/source/ch04_use_GUI.rst

 Results tab
 ^^^^^^^^^^^

-The Results tab shows the results of simulation in four sub-windows: Zones, Connections, Type Strengths, and Type Damage.
+The Results tab shows the results of simulation in four sub-windows: Zones, Connections, Type Strengths, Type Damage, and Load.

 The Zones window shows sampled Cpe values for each of the zones for each realisation of the simulation models as shown as :numref:`results_zones_fig`.
-The first string at the *House* column refers to model index, and the string before and after slash refer to wind direction and construction quality level, respectively.
+The name at the *House* column consists of model index, and wind direction.

 .. _results_zones_fig:
 .. figure:: _static/image/results_zones.png